POAR: Towards Open Vocabulary Pedestrian Attribute Recognition: Experiments

 \subsection{Image-to-Text Retrieval Examples}

-In Figure~\ref{fig:i2t}, we visualize some image-to-text retrieval examples based on embeddings obtained using our proposed POAR method.
-The model was trained on the PETA dataset.
-Figure~\ref{fig:i2t2} and Figure~\ref{fig:i2t3} show examples tested on the PA100K and RAPv1 datasets, respectively.
-Attributes with the pink box are unseen attributes during training.
-We can see that there are a lot of unseen attributes in the test set and our model can effectively recognize those unseen attributes.
-Prompts with blue color indicate that the predicted text is inconsistent with the ground truth.
-We can see that the proposed model is difficult to recognize the age and direction of one person as shown in Figure~\ref{fig:i2t2} (ii) and (iii) on the PA100K dataset.
-On the RAPv1 dataset, the model has more difficulty in recognizing the hair and id.
-These examples show that there is still room for improvement to recognize pedestrian attributes in open-world scenarios.
-In our future work, we will continue to address these problems.
+In Figure~\ref{fig:i2t}, we visualize some image-to-text retrieval examples based on embeddings obtained using the CLIP model and our proposed TEMS model.
+The TEMS model was trained on the PETA dataset.
+Figure~\ref{fig:i2t} (a) and Figure~\ref{fig:i2t} (b) show examples tested on the PA100K and RAPv1 datasets, respectively.
+We can see that there are a lot of unseen attributes in the test set, and our model can effectively recognize the unseen attributes.
+From Figure~\ref{fig:i2t}, the CLIP model exhibits a higher rate of errors in recognizing pedestrian attribute categories.
+In contrast, as illustrated in Figure ~\ref{fig:i2t} (a) (i), our proposed model achieves perfect recognition of the pedestrian attributes, while the CLIP model only correctly identifies three attributes for the same pedestrian.
+In the RAPv1 dataset, there are 39 unseen classes, the recognition accuracy for these classes is much higher by the TEMS model than that of the CLIP model.